huscongao1692003/firstpofolio/README.md

 to run use yarn

-This project use next-ui, reactjs, react libary, firebase
+This project use next-ui, reactjs, react libary, firebase, spline 3D